LamaKami/local-pass-sync/README.md

 2. Get on all others devices (replaces local file with server file)

 ### Good to know:
-* It takes some time on a raspberry to unlock and lock the files.
-On a Pi 4 it takes xx seconds to update the file.
 * Make a backup of the keepass file if something goes wrong
+* If you add a public key you have to restart the server

 ### Additional TODOs
 * File history on the server for each client
 * Improving logging
+* Run without go

 ## Acknowledgment:<br>